How To Become A Dental Hygienist: Career, Salary, and Education

 State Dental Hygienist Requirements

 The final phase of registered dental hygienist schooling and exams is the state board.
-State boards which typically consist of clinical hygiene cases, where patients are cared for and then the student is scored by other clinicians.
+State boards which typically consist of a dental hygienist clinical examination cases, where patients are cared for and then the student is scored by other clinicians.
 Some states require dental hygienists to take separate written exams (i.e. jurisprudence or sedation monitoring) that must be completed.
 Due to the diverse nature of state requirements, your dental hygiene program will usually direct you toward the standards set in place by the state and guide you throughout the process.
 However, you may need to do your own research if you plan on practicing in multiple states or moving out of state after graduation.

 Find Out More About YOUR State here.